+Purpose of

-Purpose of the The separation and distribution is designed to allow us to focus on information and analytics services and separation develop commercial property-related business, as well as enhance long-term shareholder value by and providing the benefits set forth in "The Separation and Distribution-Reasons for the Separation and Distribution." distribution [Treatment of [In connection with the separation and distribution, we have agreed to issue a warrant to each of the holders certain of the convertible notes issued by Fang, which will entitle them to purchase for nominal consideration such convertible number of our Class A ordinary shares as calculated based on the number of Fang Class A ordinary shares notes upon the assumed conversion of the convertible notes immediately prior to or on the record date if and only issued by if such holders subsequently decide to convert the convertible notes in full.
-See "The Separation and Fang] Distribution-Treatment of Certain Convertible Notes Issued by Fang" for details.]
-Risk factors Fang equity holders should carefully consider the matters discussed under "Risk Factors-Risks Relating to the Separation and Distribution" and other information included in this prospectus.
+the separation and distribution The separation and distribution is designed to allow us to focus on information and analytics services and develop commercial property-related business, as well as enhance long-term shareholder value by providing the benefits set forth in "The Separation and Distribution-Reasons for the Separation and Distribution."

+Treatment of certain convertible notes issued by Fang In connection with the separation and distribution, we have agreed to issue a warrant to each of the holders of the convertible notes issued by Fang, which will entitle them to purchase for nominal consideration such number of our Class A ordinary shares as calculated based on the number of Fang Class A ordinary shares upon the assumed conversion of the convertible notes immediately prior to or on the record date if and only if such holders subsequently decide to convert the convertible notes.
+See "The Separation and Distribution -Treatment of Certain Convertible Notes Issued by Fang" for details.